Robe a'la Francaise, 2015-2017

 happy with my patterns I began to plan the trimming.
 The

-orange Kyoto Costume Institute Francaise mentioned above
+orange Kyoto Costume Institute Francaise mentioned above had a

-more, this beauty from
+more, this beauty from Victoria&Albert Museum

 My chosen trimming

 source does, however, very frustratingly lack a matching